twinfoundation/identity/packages/identity-models/docs/reference/interfaces/IIdentityProfileGetPublicRequest.md

 > `optional` **propertyNames**: `string`

-The properties to get for the profile, defaults to all, should be a comma separated list.
+The properties to get for the public profile, defaults to all, should be a comma separated list.